 How is the Murphy Center funded?

-The United Way of Larimer County provides a substantial portion of the funding for the Murphy Center.
-A number of foundations, churches and individuals make the programs and services possible with their financial and in-kind support.
+Funding comes from a wide variety of supporters including grants, foundations, City of Fort Collins & Loveland, faith based and non-faith based organizations, fundraising events and private individuals.
+The stakeholders make the programs and services possible with their financial and in-kind support.
 Please see the “Business and Community Partners” section for a list of our major supporters.

 What can I do to help the Murphy Center?

 Please see the tab on top for “How to Help.”
 There is a wish list of items needed, information on volunteering and information on financial donations.

 It is not a Catholic organization, but its namesake, Sister Mary Alice Murphy, is a Catholic nun who has created numerous programs in the community to serve those in our community who are less fortunate and in need of assistance.

 If you have questions about the services at the Murphy Center, please go to the “Our Services” tab at the top of this page.